A Field Guide To Personal Finance

 - The withdraws are tax free.

 There are a number of caveats to being able to take advantage of an HSA, including the fact that you must be in a high deductible plan and there are annual contribution limits.
-There is pending legislation that could loosen the requirements on the HSA that is worth tracking if you are not currently eligible.

 Legacy Planning